the-puzzler/leautoencoder/README.md

 x_masked_hat = D(z_masked)
 ```

-Then the target encoder judges the reconstructions:
+The target encoder `T` is then used to score the reconstructions:

 ```text
 consistency_loss =